Executive Hybrid Path

 International students are responsible for ensuring they have read and understand the University’s student visa application eligibility and requirements.
 Please note that it is not permissible to enroll while in B-1/B-2 status.
 Enrollment in the program does not fulfill the requirements for an F1 student visa.

-Columbia’s Executive Master’s Program in Strategic Communication embraces a “Scholar Practitioner” approach to learning where you will learn both classical and modern approaches to communication and apply them through simulated and real-world scenarios.
+Columbia’s Master's in Strategic Communication program embraces a “scholar-practitioner” approach to learning where you will learn both classical and modern approaches to communication and apply them through simulated and real-world scenarios.

 In addition to a multi-day “intensive” session on campus each August, students attend monthly on-campus sessions during the Fall and Spring semesters.
 Students also attend live online classes, typically two per week, as well as complete online work, and team and individual assignments.
 On-campus attendance is required for all intensive study, as well as on-site weekend sessions.